erikvanmechelen/wind/manuscript/77mistakes.md

 ## No. 48 Opening to the English Channel

 If you are going to get bounced.

+Under few circumstances should your orders put you at serious risk of ruin.
+If you learn through the grapevine that England is planning to order F Lon - ENG (with 100% probability), then I see little alternative (if negotiation is over) to ordering F Bre - ENG.

+A possible exception to this thinking is while playing as Austria.
+Of course, versions of the Hedgehog ensure survival till at least 1902, not all continuations give Austria the appropriate leverage or position to combine with neighbors in mutually profitable ways.
+To provide an example, it may be necessary to risk an Italian stab in order to position units to work with or against either of Russia or Turkey.
+If the Italian incorrectly stabs, then it was going to be a difficult game anyway.

+If the Italian wants to stab, why not invite him in under the 'Modern Borders' theory, wherein Italy assumes ownership of Trieste for the early game.

 ## No. 47 Not Having a Plan